Home

 5. Scrip Dividend

-A scrip dividend occurs when a firm cannot pay, from its current offers, a cash dividend.
-Instead, it promises to pay the shareholders at a later date and issues an I Owe You (IOU) in the form of a scrip instead of the immediate payment of cash.
+A scrip dividend occurs when a firm cannot pay a cash dividend from its current offerings.
+Instead, it assures to pay the shareholders at a later date and issues an I Owe You (IOU) in the form of a scrip instead of the immediate payment of cash.

 Table of Content